samluyk/PHPLedger/README.md

 The idea for this was based off of this linked google sheet/form.
 I was hoping for similar functionality, just fully self-hostable. https://www.reddit.com/r/personalfinance/comments/53ktyv/budget_spreadsheet_with_google_form_for_tracking/

 ### To do:
-- more detailed success/failure messages
+- a prettier date box
 - mobile device css
-- a prettier date box
+- one click export of database
 - a working "delete last entry" button in case of incorrect input
-- use of a global config.php file
+- use of a global config.php file - timezone/db connection
-- one click export of database
+- convert to PDO's
 - complete documentation
+- Better install guide with how to edit categories
 - ability to track different investment account values (my financial overview spreadsheet)

 ### To done: